Walter Braemer: The beginning

 Two years and eight months after Hitler's rise to power and nearly three years after his leave-taking of the army, on 1 October 1935, Braemer — then aged 52 — joined the SS with the rank of Standartenführer (regiment leader), and in this rank was posted as a "training consultant" to the General Staff of the SS circuit or Oberabschnitt known as command Nord (not an army post), where he stayed until 15 April 1936, to be transferred to the Oberabschnitt Nordwest for one month, before being moved again to the Oberabschnitt Nordsee, where he stayed until 1 July 1938.
 All three SS districts in question were at the time headquartered at Altona in Hamburg.
 In the course of his SS service Braemer gained two promotions, ultimately to Brigadeführer, the fourth-highest rank in the SS, a remarkably quick climb accomplished in less than 2 years and 9 months since joining the ranks.
 The latter rank of Brigadeführer was conferred on him only after he had become member of the Nazi party sometime in 1937 (the exact date of his joining the NSDAP has not been established) with the membership number 4012329.
 At this time Braemer involved himself with Himmler's Lebensborn Society, an organization whose purpose was to devise ways and means of engineering the genetic makeup of the German nation by promoting Nazi eugenics and "breeding" pure "Aryans".

 On 1 July 1938 Braemer was appointed to the rank of Generalmajor of the Wehrmacht, the same rank he last held in the Reichswehr, and was placed by the SS once again at the disposal of the army.
-At the time of mobilization mounted in preparation for the Nazi attack on Poland Braemer was appointed the commander of the 580th Rear Army Area (Rückwärtiges Armeegebiet 580), a position codenamed "Korück 580" korück being an acronym formed from the words Kommandant (commander) and rückwärtig (rear), short for Kommandant des rückwärtigen Armeegebietes 580.
+At the time of mobilization mounted in preparation for the Nazi attack on Poland Braemer was appointed as the Commander of the 580th Army Rear Area, a position abbreviated to "Korück 580".
 He received that command on 26 August 1939, six days before the invasion of Poland.

 Four days after becoming Korück 580, on 30 August 1939, Braemer gave the order for the formation of the concentration camp at Liepe, 8 kilometres west of the current German-Polish border, which camp was established on 1 September 1939, the first day of the Second World War.
 As Korück 580 Braemer was also responsible for the creation of the camps located at Łopienek (Ruhental) and other localities.